jolie/docs/fault-handling/termination_and_compensation.md

 ## Installation-time variable evaluation

 Handlers need to use and manipulate variable data often and a handler may need to refer to the status of a variable at the moment of its installation.
-Hence, Jolie provides the `^` operator which "freezes" a variable state within an installed handler. `^` is applied to a variable by prefixing it, as shown in the example below.
+Hence, Jolie provides the `^` operator which "freezes" a variable state within an installed handler. `^` is applied to a variable by prefixing it, as shown in the example below whose executable code can be found [here](https://github.com/jolie/examples/tree/master/03_fault_handling/10_installation_time_variable_evaluation).

 ```text
 include "console.iol"